kunigami/kunigami.github.io/blog/_posts/2016-11-05-us-as-an-hexagonal-map.md

 ---
 layout: post
 title: "US as an hexagonal map"
-tags: [cartography, combinatorics, d3.js, data visualization, integer programming]
+tags: [combinatorics, d3.js, data visualization, integer programming]
 ---

 In this post we'll study a way to visualize maps in a hexagonal grid, in which each entity have uniform area.
 We'll then model that as a mathematical problem.